joel-ho/BES/README.md

 cd test\twoDimNacaAirfoil
 ```

-The Gmsh .geo files are provided in the test cases.
+The Gmsh `.geo` files are provided in the test cases.
 You will need to create the mesh youself, i.e.

 ```
 gmsh nacaAirfoil.geo -2
 ```

-Then you can configure the case in the .besi file.
-For example, if you want to change the freestream Mach number, you can change the FREESTREAM_MACH option in nacaAirfoil.besi:
+Then you can configure the case in the `.besi` file.
+For example, if you want to change the freestream Mach number, you can change the FREESTREAM_MACH option in `nacaAirfoil.besi`:

 ```
 FREESTREAM_MACH = 0.5,0.05